 Timely filing of your claim is very important.
 Not all L&I claims are the same.
 The information below will help.

-Mistakes with your L&I claim can be fatal.
-Read this for ideas on how to avoid a mistake.
+L&I claims are complex.
+Read this for ideas on what to do and how to avoid a mistake.